- Can You Sue Someone for Emotional Trauma?

 How long is an emotional distress lawsuit?

-The length of time to get a compensation payout for an emotional distress lawsuit relies on several factors.
+The time it takes to get a compensation payout for an emotional distress lawsuit depends on several factors.

 - The level of your psychological harm.
 More severe cases take longer to settle because they generally have larger payouts, making insurance companies more likely to challenge these claims.

-- The difficulty of proving your mental injury.
-It is simpler to provide evidence for some recognised mental illnesses than others.
+- The difficulty of proving psychological injuries.
+It is simpler to provide evidence for some recognised mental illnesses than for others.

 - The difficulty of establishing fault.
 Sometimes the guilty party will deny liability, or multiple parties are to blame, each having a proportion of responsibility.
 The process of establishing or apportioning fault can take some time.

 Generally, more straightforward claims may settle within six months to a year, with others taking several years.
-Contact Splatt Lawyers for your free claim assessment, and our team will help you know the steps to fast tracking your outcome.
+Contact Splatt Lawyers for your free claim assessment, and our team will help you know the steps to fast-track your outcome.